-Storming after brain injury is one of the ways your body responds to the stress of a severe injury.
-It causes distressing symptoms such as elevated heart rate, temperature, and perspiration.
+Storming after brain injury is one of the ways a patient’s body responds to the stress of a severe TBI.
+It causes distressing symptoms such as elevated heart rates, high temperatures, and rigid body postures.

-Even though storming is frightening to witness, family members should understand that it is a normal TBI side effect and it does not mean that the person’s condition is deteriorating.
+Although storming can be frightening to witness, family members should understand that it is a normal TBI side effect and may even indicate increased brain activity.

 When the sympathetic nervous system activates, your body releases adrenaline, which triggers a cascade of responses such as increased heart rate and rapid breathing.

-After a severe brain injury, however, this process no longer works properly.
+After a severe brain injury, however, this process no longer functions properly.
 Because of the damage the brain sustained, it cannot tell whether the body is still in danger or not.
-As a result, it releases a continuous flood of adrenaline and other hormones into the bloodstream.
+It therefore releases a continuous flood of adrenaline and other hormones into the bloodstream.

 - Fever over 101 degrees Fahrenheit (38.5 degrees Celsius)